 Reach Out To Employee Relations Committees

-In our ongoing series on how to get bookings for home parties tip #74 contacting employee relations committees.
+In our ongoing series on direct sales bookings tip #74: contacting employee relations committees.

-As a home business owner and professional sales consultant, you should be employing as much creative marketing strategies as you can to reach the widest audience possible.
+As a home business owner and professional sales consultant, you should be employing as many creative marketing strategies as you can to reach the widest audience possible.

 Reaching out to employee relations committees is an extremely effective way to get in front of new audiences.

 Each CFS Radio is available at the CFS home business radio page (always FREE) 24/7 for 2 weeks.